davidklaing/data_science_workshops/data_wrangling/data_wrangling_workshop.md

 -   Rmarkdown, the file format we're working in, allows us to write and execute code snippets, while also writing [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), a plain text format that allows for simple rendering of headings, bold, italics, hyperlinks, etc.
 -   Analogy: Rstudio is to Rmarkdown as Microsoft Word is to .docx.

-Quick tip for writing and executing code in RStudio: to execute a line of code, move your cursor to that line and then type `Ctrl-Enter`.
+Quick tip for writing and executing code in RStudio: to execute a line of code, move your cursor to that line and then type `Ctrl+Enter`.
 For example:

 ``` r
 # Move your cursor to the line below, and type Ctrl-Enter.